Celebrating over 60 Years of Classic Rock, Classic R&B, Oldies, Rock, R&B, Pop, '50s, '60s, '70s

-Through a historical journey, which included no less than 5 legendary lead singers, including Rock & Roll Hall of Famers the late Clyde McPhatter and the late Ben E. King the group's ongoing story has covered the entire spectrum of Rock & Roll.
+Through a historical journey, which included no less than 5 legendary lead singers, including Rock & Roll Hall of Famers the late Clyde McPhatter, and the late Ben E. King the group's ongoing story has covered the entire spectrum of Rock & Roll.
 They were the first musical group to include string instruments into Rhythm & Blues music with their beautiful song, "There Goes My Baby".
 They were the first musical group to sell 2 million records with their pop classic, "Up On The Roof".
 They were the first African American vocal group to be inducted into the Rock & Roll Hall of Fame.
 Along with fellow inductees the Rolling Stones, the Beatles, Bob Dylan, and the Supremes, the Drifters were in the first class of Rock & Roll legends to be initiated into the Hall of Fame.
 Their classic tune "Under The Boardwalk" is the most played R & B record of all time.
 20 other million sellers followed.

 Their songs have been penned by such historic songwriters as Jerry Leiber & Mike Stoller, Carole King as well as "Beautiful" the NYC Broadway Show featuring her music, Jerry Goffin and Phil Spector.
-They have played at the White House on 3 different occasions, give a benefit concert in Berlin the day the wall fell, performed for the Pope, the Queen of England, Nelson Mandella and toured the world for the USO in 3 different war zones from Korea to Iraq.
+They have played at the White House on 3 different occasions, performed a benefit concert in Berlin the day the wall fell, performed for the Pope, the Queen of England, Nelson Mandella, and toured the world for the USO in 3 different war zones from Korea to Iraq.

 The Drifters Million Sellers